kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-27-terrain-generation-in-rust-pt-1.md

 ---
 layout: post
 title:  "Terrain Generation in Rust, Part 1"
+description: |
+  This post explores the process of landscape generation using Rust, focusing on a seeded expansion algorithm to ensure consistent chunk generation.
+It provides a detailed look into the methods employed for procedural terrain creation.
 categories: gamedev
 author: hiive
 tags: world-building terrain-generation procedural-generation rust roguelikes